K Bean Coffee Machines - Blog

 Coffee Beans - Freshness and Storage

 Coffee beans for Italian coffee machines need to be fresh.
 This doesn’t mean keeping them in bags.
 Fresh means fresh.
 Remember, coffee is a fruit and just like with any fruit, fresh is best.
 However, after roasting all beans need a short period for degassing.
 Here is a guide to when coffee beans are generally at their best after roasting:

 It's experience and the palate that tells the whole story but here's the theory to back up the results in the cup.
 Just as with any fruit exposed to oxygen there's quick degradation through oxidation.
 When beans are freshly roasted a nice amount of coffee oils are trapped inside the internal structure of the beans.
 As the beans age the internal structures breaks down and oils are released.
 These oils make their way to the bean surface and at the surface they oxidise to form a number of rancid compounds.

 The oils get released slowly for light roast beans, but then quicker and quicker as beans are roasted darker.
-Have you been to a cafe and seen shiny oily beans in the hopper?
+Have you been to a coffee shop and seen shiny oily beans in the hopper?
 If the oil is on dark roast beans that's OK, but if the oil is on light roast beans that's a really bad sign.